 Can I sue someone who did screenshots of our conversations?

-Is it illegal to screenshot Facebook posts?
+Is it illegal to screenshot Facebook posts or conversations?

 Is it illegal to screenshot pictures sent?